D3rrickLa/FortuneLink/documents/ProjectDocumentation.md

 technically, these can changed based on the context: User can have many meaning depending on if you are talking about Auth Users or Community & Social Users

-- User: An individual registered on FortuneLink
+User (General / Authentication Context): An individual registered on FortuneLink, primarily defined by their authentication credentials (e.g., email, password) and basic profile information managed by the core platform.
+This is the overarching identity.

+- Note on Context: While the User represents the same individual across contexts, their attributes and behaviors are understood differently within specific Bounded Contexts.
+For example, a User in the Portfolio Management Context will have Assets and Goals, whereas in the Community & Social Context, they will have Posts and Comments.

-- Portfolio: A collection of a User's financial assets and liabilities
+Portfolio: A collection of a User's financial assets and liabilities.

+- Context: Primarily used within the Portfolio Management Bounded Context.

-- Asset: Something a User owns that has value (e.g. stocks, bonds, real estate, cash, etc.)
+Asset: Something a User owns that has value (e.g., stocks, bonds, real estate, cash, etc.).

-- Account: The name in which the Asset was owned in (non-registered, Tax-Free, Retirement, etc.)
+- Context: Primarily used within the Portfolio Management Bounded Context.

+Account: The specific type or name in which an Asset is held or from which transactions occur (e.g., Non-Registered, Tax-Free Savings Account (TFSA), Registered Retirement Savings Plan (RRSP), Investment Account, Chequing Account).

+- Context: Primarily used within the Portfolio Management Bounded Context.

-- Transaction: A financial event that alters a Portfolio (e.g. buy, sell, deposit, withdrawal, etc.)
+Transaction: A financial event that alters a Portfolio's composition or value (e.g., buy, sell, deposit, withdrawal, dividend income, interest received, liability payment).

+- Context: Primarily used within the Portfolio Management Bounded Context.

+Liability: A debt or financial obligation a User owes (e.g., mortgage, student loan, credit card debt).

+- Context: Primarily used within the Portfolio Management Bounded Context.

-- Goal: A specific financial objective a User aims to achieve
+Goal: A specific financial objective a User aims to achieve (e.g., "Save for Down Payment," "Retire by 50").

+- Context: Primarily used within the Goals & Financial Planning Bounded Context.

-- Milestone: A significant interim achievement on the path to a Goal
+Milestone: A significant interim achievement or sub-target on the path to a larger Goal.

-- Community: The social platform where User interact
-- Post: A piece of content shared by a User in the Community
-- Comment: A response to a Post
+- Context: Primarily used within the Goals & Financial Planning Bounded Context.

-- Fire Number: The specific financial target a User defined for Financial Independence
+FIRE Number: The specific financial target a User defines as sufficient for Financial Independence, typically calculated based on desired annual expenses and a safe withdrawal rate.

+- Context: Primarily used within the Goals & Financial Planning Bounded Context.

-- Investment Strategy: The approach a User takes to investing
+Investment Strategy: The predefined approach or philosophy a User takes to investing their Portfolio (e.g., "Dividend Growth," "Index Fund Investing," "Value Investing").

-- Contribution: Funds added to a Portfolio, typically on a regular basis
+- Context: Primarily used within the Goals & Financial Planning Bounded Context (when planning) and Portfolio Management Bounded Context (when analyzing alignment).

+Contribution: Funds regularly or irregularly added by a User to their Portfolio or specific Accounts to increase their capital.

+- Context: Primarily used within the Portfolio Management Bounded Context and Goals & Financial Planning Bounded Context.

-- Withdrawal: Funds removed from a Portfolio
+Withdrawal: Funds removed by a User from their Portfolio or specific Accounts.

+- Context: Primarily used within the Portfolio Management Bounded Context and Goals & Financial Planning Bounded Context.

-- Net Worth: Total Assets - Total Liabilities
+Net Worth: The total value of a User's Assets minus their Total Liabilities.

+- Context: Primarily used within the Portfolio Management Bounded Context.

-- Financial Freedom: The state where passive income covers living expenses, allowing for choice over work
+Financial Freedom: The state where a User's passive income (or accumulated capital) covers their living expenses, allowing for choice over traditional work.
+This is the ultimate aspiration supported by the platform.

+- Context: Overarching concept, particularly central to the Goals & Financial Planning Bounded Context.

+Community (Platform): The social environment or platform where Users interact and share financial insights.

+- Context: Primarily used within the Community & Social Interaction Bounded Context.

+Member (Community & Social Context): A User who actively participates in the Community by posting, commenting, or reacting.
+This emphasizes their social identity within FortuneLink.

+- Context: Primarily used within the Community & Social Interaction Bounded Context.

+Post: A piece of content (text, image, link) shared by a Member in the Community.

+- Context: Primarily used within the Community & Social Interaction Bounded Context.

+Comment: A textual response made by a Member to a Post or another Comment within a discussion thread.

+- Context: Primarily used within the Community & Social Interaction Bounded Context.

+Reaction: An expression of sentiment by a Member towards a Post or Comment (e.g., upvote, downvote, helpful, like).

+- Context: Primarily used within the Community & Social Interaction Bounded Context.

 ## Domain Use Cases
 ### Portfolio Management Bounded Context